 • id - the id of the relationship record

-• target - the id of the target object record, which may be a custom or Zendesk object record
+• target - the id of the target legacy object record, which may be a custom or Zendesk object record

 In the example, the targets are users who rented the car.